Store Christmas Lights

 Method 1: Using a Cardboard

-- 1Get the things needed in order to store your Christmas lights.You will be using a cardboard.Advertisement
+- 1You will be using a cardboard.Get the things needed in order to store your Christmas lights.Advertisement

 - Old Christmas lights